Youth Leaders Workshops

 The symposium spans 5 days but we have earmarked day 2 (Tuesday, December 11) for students to participate.
 They will have an opportunity to hear from renowned international keynote speakers on issues affecting the reefs worldwide.
 They will hear from influential youth leaders and have a chance to express what is important to them regarding the future health of the reefs and the role restoration may play.

 Location: Ocean Reef Club.
 Students meet and board a shuttle at Coral Restoration Foundations educational center (5 Seagate Blvd, Key Largo, FL 33037, USA)

 Number of participants: up to 5 students and 1 chaperone per school, Maximum number of students: 50

 December 2018: Reef Futures Symposium – Youth Leaders Workshop

-Reef Ecologic Reef Ecologic, together with the Coral Restoration Foundation, NOAA and Florida Keys National Marine Sanctuary are hosting this youth leaders workshop, Reef Restoration and Its Relevance to the Next Generation, to discuss and share ideas on reef restoration and solutions to improve the health of the world’s reefs and oceans.
-This is a wonderful opportunity to engage a select few of the next generation to discuss restoration options for the coral reefs and how they may become active participants in future restoration initiatives.
+Reef Ecologic Reef Ecologic, together with the Coral Restoration Foundation, NOAA and Florida Keys National Marine Sanctuary hosted a very successful and powerful youth leaders workshop, Reef Restoration and Its Relevance to the Next Generation, to discuss and share ideas on reef restoration and solutions to improve the health of the world’s reefs and oceans.
+This was a wonderful opportunity to engage a select few of the next generation to discuss restoration options for the coral reefs and how they may become active participants in future restoration initiatives.
 See more HERE

 July 2018: Great Barrier Reef Restoration Symposium – Young Adults Workshop